WELCOME TO SECOND GRADE 2017 - 2018

-A new report card was adopted by the Diocese of Albany two years ago Copies of the St. Thomas the Apostle report card for grade 2 are available for anyone who would like one.
+A new report card was adopted by the Diocese of Albany three years ago Copies of the St. Thomas the Apostle report card for grade 2 are available for anyone who would like one.
 (I would need time to print one for you,) It is a standards based report card.
 The purpose of a standards based report card is to communicate progress towards meeting end-of-year learning standards.

 The Rubric Used:

 4 Student work demonstrates a thorough and consistent understanding of grade level standards and objectives.
 Student completes work independently and integrates learned concepts and skills.

 3 Student work demonstrates an understanding of grade level standards and objectives.